mc51/Clipster-Android/README.md

 To share a text with your other devices, long-press and share it to `Clipster` or copy it to the clipboard and `Share Clip` in the app.
 To get a text that was shared from one of your devices, select `Get last Clip` or `Get all Clips` in the app.

-## Planned features
+## Roadmap

-- ~~Encrypt clipboard locally and only transmit encrypted data to server~~
+- [x] Encrypt / Decrypt clipboard locally and only transmit encrypted data to server
-- ~~Add clipboard history~~
+- [x] Add clipboard history: share multiple Clips
-- F-Store version
+- [ ] F-Store release
+- [ ] Support image sharing
-- Google Play Store version
+- [ ] Google Play Store release

 ## Contributions